-Uravu Eco Links Ltd. opened the Uravu Bamboo Grove Resort in Thrikkaipetta, Wayanad, with the main objective of developing and running a sustainable, eco-friendly tourism project, which involves and benefits the local community.
-The Uravu Bamboo Grove resort consists of three principles: eco-friendliness, community involvement and innovative design.
-It is based on innovative concepts of design that use locally available materials.
+Uravu Eco Links Ltd. opened the Uravu Bamboo Grove Resort in Thrikkaipetta, Wayanad in 2015, with the main objective of developing and running a sustainable, eco-friendly tourism project, which involves and benefits the local community.
+The Uravu Bamboo Grove Resort is committed three principles: eco-friendliness, community involvement and innovative design concepts using locally available materials.

-UEL also supports homestays in the village.
-Tourists enjoy a stay in the Uravu Bamboo Village and the community gets additional income.
-Tourists have the opportunity to live with a local family, experience the traditional farming culture, visit the micro-enterprises who work with bamboo and even create bamboo handicrafts by themselves.
-Meaningful encounters between tourists and villagers should be an enriching experience for all.
-The Uravu Bamboo Village initiative aims at sustainably developing the village as a whole.
+Uravu Eco Links Ltd. also supports the homestays in the village.
+Whenever tourists enjoy a stay in the Uravu Bamboo Village, the community earns additional income.
+Tourists have the opportunity to live with a local family, experience the traditional farming culture, visit the Uravu bamboo production center, its showroom and the bamboo nursery, and can even learn to create bamboo handicrafts.
+Tourists and villagers are being encouraged to meet and learn from each other.
+The Uravu Bamboo Village initiative aims at promoting the sustainable development of the village as a whole.

 Furthermore, Uravu Eco Links Ltd. offers various touristic activities including painting classes, bird watching tours, village walks, trekking and art gallery tours with people from the community.